Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Introduction

 The interplay between the rank, Selmer group, and the Shafarevich--Tate group raises the question of producing elliptic curves with ``large Shafarevich--Tate groups.''
 More precisely, given a number field $F$, a prime $p$, and a positive integer $n$, does there exist an elliptic curve $E_{/F}$ whose Shafarevich--Tate group contains at least $n$ elements of order $p$?
 A dual question one can ask is the following: given $E_{/\Q}$, a positive integer $n$, and a prime $p$, does there exist a number field $F/\Q$ (with additional properties) such that the Shafarevich--Tate group, denoted by $\Sha(E/F)$, contains at least $n$ elements of order $p$?

-The second half of the paper focuses on such growth questions.
+In the final section, we study growth questions for Shafarevich--Tate groups.
 When $p=2$, K.~Matsuno showed that the 2-rank of the Shafarevich--Tate group becomes arbitrarily large in quadratic extensions of number fields (see \cite{Mat09}).
-In Theorem \ref{thm: effective matsuno} we prove an effective version of this theorem.
+In Theorem \ref{thm: effective matsuno unconditional} we prove an effective version of this theorem for elliptic curves without any exceptional primes.
 In particular, given $n>0$ we find an upper bound on the minimal conductor of the quadratic extension (say $K$) such that $\rank_2 \Sha(E/K) := \dim_{\mathbb{F}_2}\Sha(E/K)[2]>n$.
 Recently it has been shown in \cite{MP21} that there are infinitely many elliptic curves with large $\rank_2 \Sha(E/K)$.
 When $p\neq 2$, P.~Clark and S.~Sharif showed that varying over all degree-$p$ extensions of $\Q$, not necessarily Galois, the $p$-rank of the Shafarevich--Tate group can become arbitrarily large, see \cite{CS10}.
 They further raised a question as to whether this result is the best possible.
 In Section \ref{subsection: arbitrarily large Sha in odd p case}, we show that if a conjecture of C.~David--J.~Fearnley--H.~Kisilevsky is true (see \S \ref{subsection: conjectures} for the precise statement), then the result of Clark--Sharif can be improved.
 In particular, instead of varying over all degree-$p$ extensions, it suffices to vary over all $\Z/p\Z$-extensions of $\Q$.

 \emph{Organization:} Including this Introduction, the article has 6 sections.
 Section \ref{section: preliminaries} is preliminary in nature; after introducing the main objects of interest, we record relevant results from Iwasawa theory.
 We also mention some conjectures and heuristics on rank growth of elliptic curves in Galois extensions.
 In Section \ref{section: no rank jump}, we use techniques from Iwasawa theory to prove results on rank jump of elliptic curves in cyclic degree-$p$ extensions.
 In Section \ref{Appendix}, we study arithmetic statistics related questions pertaining to the growth of the $p$-primary Selmer groups in $\Z/p\Z$-extensions.
 In Section \ref{section: growth of Sha}, we study the growth of the $p$-rank of Shafarevich--Tate group in cyclic degree-$p$ extensions.
 One of our results on rank growth requires a mild hypothesis, we provide computational evidence for the same.
 The table is included in Section \ref{section: Tables}.